gianlucamacri/HM3-ICMR25/README.md

 Then unzip the `SemArt.zip` and copy its contents in that folder.

 ### SemArtVideoArtGen
-this is a github repo TODO
+This is a github submodule from [this repo](https://github.com/gianlucamacri/SemArtVideoArtGenDataset.git) ans represents the collection of videos.

 ### digitalMuseumsSemArtVideoGenDataset
-this is a github repo TODO
+This is a github submodule from [this repo](https://github.com/gianlucamacri/digitalMuseumsSemArtVideoGenDataset.git) and represents the exhibition dataset, which will form the actual SAVAGE dataset when complemented with the previous.

 ### Museums3k dataset